PAskey/SPDT/README.md

 # Main functions and uses

+  * More detailed explanations of any of the functions below can be founds by typing ?function into the R console.
+E.g. ?SPDTdata.
+If you want to see the raw source code for any of the functions type View(function name) e.g. View(SPDTdata).
+If you would like to make changes of that code, ideally you go to my Github account to get the source code and create a branch with your potential edits.

   * **SPDTdata()** The main function to use from the package is SPDTdata(), which will upload all necessary SLD data for SPDT type analyses.
 The main dataframes of interest are:
   **"idf"**, which is the individual level data frame with a row for each fish, and **"gdf"** which is grouped by